Straight razor: Modern use

 Straight razors are also much easier to clean and can handle tougher shaving tasks, such as longer facial hair, than modern multi-blade razors, which tend to trap shaving debris between their tightly packed blades and are easily clogged, even with relatively short stubble.

 In addition, multi-edge razors can irritate the skin due to their multi-blade action, and this can lead to a condition known as pseudofolliculitis barbae, colloquially known as razor bumps.
 One of the recommended actions for those so affected is to switch to single blade use.

 Others simply like the good results and the satisfaction of maintaining the blade themselves.
 Yet others cite aesthetic reasons in addition to the practical ones.
 A well-made blade, in a nice handle with a well-crafted etching and decorated shank, carries a sense of craftsmanship and ownership difficult to associate with a disposable blade cartridge.

 Finally, a well-kept razor can last for decades, and can become a family heirloom that can be passed from parent to child.
 For all of these reasons, devotees of the straight razor make for an active market.

-Owing to health concerns, some areas require barbers who provide straight-razor shaving to use a version that employs a disposable or changeable blade system.
+Owing to health concerns, some areas require barbers who provide straight-razor shaving to use a version that employs a disposable or changeable blade system, called a shavette.
 In this type of straight razor the razor blade is changed and disposed of after each service.
 Various jurisdictions in Australia, Canada, New Zealand, Turkey and the United States, however, permit the professional use of straight razors.

 The 2012 James Bond film, Skyfall, has renewed interest in straight razors due to a scene when the agent shaves with one and his co-star Naomie Harris helps him finish shaving while remarking that “sometimes the old ways are the best”.
 Online straight razor retailers have reported increased sales ranging from 50% to over 400% due to the exposure generated by the film.

 The increase in sales is part of an overall growth in demand for straight razors, since about 2008, which has also seen an increase in the number of barbers offering straight razor shaves.
 The phenomenon seems to be driven by renewed nostalgia for things retro such as the straight razor which evokes simpler notions of the past such as the "macho" image associated with its use and also the skill required to shave with it which can be a source of pride.